 We can’t help but see God’s hand at work as these puzzle pieces come together.
 The Jerusalem Connection has also been in long-time relationship with Howard Flower, Aliyah Director for the International Christian Embassy of Jerusalem.
 Since the fall of the Soviet Union, Howard has been actively engaged with Aliyah from Russia, Belarus, the Baltics, and Ukraine.
 Howard is an invaluable connection for us as he keeps our Christian supporters abreast of Ukrainian Jews’ specific needs in making their transition to Israel.

 Currently, donations are needed to help transport Ukrainian Jews from the conflict zones to safer areas.
-As for the 4,000 Ukrainians that already made Aliyah this year, many arrived with no worldly possessions.
-The Jewish Agency would like to offer the neediest families grants of 2,700 shekels (700 dollars) for basic furnishings and food.
+As for the thousands of Ukrainians that already made Aliyah this year, many arrived with no worldly possessions.
+The Jewish Agency would like to offer the neediest families grants for basic furnishings and food.
 Operation Aliyah is more than a humanitarian project.
 It is a divine calling for the followers of Jesus to assist in “Gathering the exiles of Israel … from the four corners of the Earth” (Isaiah 49:22).
 Over the years, The Jerusalem Connection has been a part of efforts to bring back more than 80,000 Jews from the former Soviet Union to Israel.

-We are now giving our attention to the desperate needs of Jews in Ukraine, and France.
+We are now giving our attention to the desperate needs of Jews in Ukraine.
 But we need your help!
 Please pray for the way to be open for the Jews of Ukraine.
 And please pray for their safety.
 And if you are able, please CLICK HERE and make a generous donation to help bring them home soon.